 Using this technology, the old lab soil tests may seem redundant and, to a certain degree, this may be the case for large production farms moving fully to these types of precision farming layouts.

-Nevertheless, for accuracy and to get a greater profile of your soils status, the ‘old-school’ lab tests will always play a role and also allow for accurate calibration of these sensor technologies.
+Nevertheless, for accuracy and to get a greater profile of your soils status, the ‘old-school’ lab soil tests will always play a role and also allow for accurate calibration of these sensor technologies.

 In addition, even with precision farming technology, it will be impossible to quantify the microbiological health of soils – we still require laboratory analysis, including DNA tests, to identify bacteria, fungi and protozoa species.
 Keep in mind soil biology (the soil-food-web) has been understudied compared to the above ground biology, yet it is vital for the health of our crops, pastures and forests (as discussed in Part Two of this series).
 This highlights the importance of close human observation of soil quality and dynamics at the soil-food-web level.